Policy 6: Computer Use Guidelines

 Damages to User Data

 - Computer sessions are one hour in length.
+Session length may be extended by thirty minutes based on availability.

 - The library cannot provide extra system features, software, or electrical outlets.